 Where is palliative care provided?

 Since palliative care can be offered alongside curative treatments such as chemotherapy, the services are available in a hospital setting as well as in a clinic; these services may also be provided in the home or care facility where the person lives.
 Smaller community hospitals may not be able to offer the services of a complete team specifically trained in palliative care, but most will do what they can to provide supportive care with the resources they have available.

 A typical team would include a doctor trained in palliative care and, often, board-certified in Hospice and Palliative Medicine.
 Additionally, the team generally includes a palliative care nurse, a social worker, a chaplain or someone who can help with spiritual support if the patient requests it, plus a patient navigator or someone who can coordinate the process.
 Teams will vary, depending on the size and location of the treating facility.

 When does palliative care start and who qualifies?

-Palliative care can be provided throughout an illness.
+Palliative care can be provided as soon as a diagnosis is made and any time throughout an illness.
 It’s probably best known for cancer patients, but people with chronic obstructive pulmonary disease (COPD), heart disease, or other illnesses that cause chronic pain or discomfort can also qualify.
 The focus of palliative care is to provide relief from the symptoms of the disease and even the treatment side effects, as well as help with emotional and spiritual issues.
 Palliative care is not curative but can be used alongside curative methods such as chemotherapy.

 Are palliative and hospice care covered by insurance?